 Houston.
 The Menil is one of the world’s greatest private collections of modern art.
 Across the road is another Piano museum dedicated to Cy Twombly’s abstract works.
 Also visited are the Rothko Chapel, built as a sanctuary for fourteen of the artist’s canvases, and Richmond Hall, a grocery store converted into a Dan Flavin light installation.
 Some free time to return to the Fine Arts Museum or walk in the neighbouring Rice University campus.
 Overnight Houston.

 Marfa, the Chinati Foundation.
-We have private access both to Judd’s home and to the Chinati Foundation (most of the day is spent here).
+In the morning, visit Judd’s home and library (by arrangement).
+Afterwards, visit the Chinati Foundation.
 Judd’s decision to convert 340 acres of former US military land into an art installation stemmed from a need to escape the East Coast and a desire to display large-scale installations in a setting which linked art with landscape.
 Works by Judd, John Chamberlain and Dan Flavin have been joined over the years by Carl Andre, Ingólfur Arnarson, Roni Horn, Ilya Kabakov, Richard Long, Claes Oldenburg and Coosje van Bruggen.
-Some free time to visit Marfa’s excellent bookstore and main street.
+Most of the day is spent here with some free time to visit Marfa’s excellent bookstore and main street.
 Overnight Marfa.

 San Antonio.
 The McNay was the first modern art museum in Texas and alongside the excellent 19th- and 20th-century works is a substantial sculpture collection in the landscaped park and a new wing for temporary exhibitions.
-Afternoon boat trip from the hotel to The San Antonio Museum of Art, which has excellent American and Latin American collections.
+The San Antonio Museum of Art has excellent American and Latin American collections.
 Free time to visit The Alamo, of Davy Crockett fame.
 Overnight San Antonio.

 Austin, Dallas.
 Drive north via Austin, a major university city and the state capital.
 Visit the Blanton Museum of Art, with fine collections of Renaissance as well as 20th-century American art.
 Brief stop at the Harry Ransom Center, an incredible resource of rare books and manuscripts.
 Continue to Dallas (c.
 195 miles), arriving early evening.
 First of three nights in Dallas.